 How often you breathe in and out every minute depends on your age and what you’re doing.
 If you’re resting, an adult will breathe around 12-20 times a minute – that adds up to around 17,000 – 30,000 times a day!
-The amount of air that moves in and out of your lungs can vary from just a few litres a minute when you’re resting to over 100 litres a minute if you’re exercising vigorously.
+The amount of air that moves in and out of your lungs can vary from just a few litres a minute when you’re resting, to over 100 litres a minute if you’re exercising vigorously.

 The lungs absorb oxygen from the air you breathe in and transfer it into your bloodstream so that it can get to every part of your body.
 As the cells in your body work, they produce a waste gas called carbon dioxide that is released into the bloodstream.
 Your lungs get rid of this waste gas when you breathe out.

 Your windpipe – also called your trachea - carries air into the lungs and out again when you breathe out.
 The windpipe divides into airways called bronchi.
 These branch into smaller and smaller airways.
 The smallest are too narrow to be seen with the naked eye.
 This is often called the bronchial tree.
-At the end of these tubes are tiny air sacs called alveoli.
+At the end of these airways are tiny air sacs called alveoli.
 This is where gas exchange happens.
 Under a microscope, the inside of your lungs look like a giant sponge.

 What is the pleura?

-What muscles do you use to breathe?
+Why do you breathe?